Boys Ranch Park - Phase Next Frequently Asked Questions

 Will this new facility require additional employees, maintenance, etc.?

-While the final plan has not been presented, a project with larger facilities and increased usage will require additional employees and maintenance to manage the amenities.
+The final financial feasibility plan was presented to City Council in August 2019.
+The project includes larger facilities and increased usage will require additional employees and maintenance to manage the amenities.

 Will the membership prices be the same?

-The membership pricing for a new multi-generational facility has not yet been determined.
+The membership pricing for a new multi-generational facility has not yet been determined by the City Council.

 What is the cost recovery for the new building?